 Public Health Nursing

 Clinics are conducted on Monday and Tuesday, from 1-3:45 pm and Fridays from 8:45-10:45 pm by appointment.
-A late clinic is held the first Tuesday of each month from 2-5:30 pm.
-All childhood immunizations are administered.
-The fee is $20 per shot, but no one is denied service due to the inability to pay.
-Medicaid and certain private insurances are accepted.
+All childhood immunization are provided.
+Most insurances are accepted.

 Women, Infants & Children (WIC) Supplemental Food Program

 This is a supplemental food program that helps eligible pregnant, breast-feeding, and postpartum women, infants, and children up to age 5 who are at risk for health problems.
 WIC provides food rich in calcium, iron, and protein.
 WIC promotes breast feeding, which is accomplished through individual and group counseling.

 This free and confidential walk-in clinic operates every Thursday from 8:30 am to 10:00 am.

 Testing is done Tuesday mornings by appointment.
 Fee is $20.00 per test.